akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice scrambled onto the stool.
 It wobbled.
 Aldwina reached out, but Beatrice had already grabbed the edge of the kitchen workbench, steadied herself, and forgot to breathe.

 ‘Less rush, more care, Beatrice.
-Now.
-Watch my hands first, then yours will follow.’
+Now, watch my hands first, then you can copy me afterwards.’

 Her mother’s hands were in the dough.
 Not stirring, not mixing, but kneading.
 The heel of her palm pressed down, folded the dough over, pressed again.
 The bench groaned under the rhythm of it.
 A puff of flour jumped from the wood at each push and hung in the air before drifting down.